vvorld/getid-ios-sdk/README.md

 In order to start using GetID SDK, you will need an API key.
 Use a `sandbox` key to test the integration.
 Use a `live` key in the production.
 You can get both keys inside your GetID Admin Panel.

 ### Camera usage description
 The SDK uses the camera for capturing photos during verification.
 The app is responsible for describing the reason for using the camera.
-You must add `NSCameraUsageDescription` to the info.plist of the app.
+You must add `NSCameraUsageDescription` to the Info.plist of the app.

 ### Using in Objective-C apps
 If you app is written entirely in Objective-C, you should set `Always Embed Swift Standard Libraries` to `YES` in your app target's build settings.